-- Overseeing the operation of remedy projects in the SEMOU through a cooperative agreement with USEPA - Participation at the request of the Special Master in settlement meetings for the SEMOU - Participation in BPOU and SEMOU Principals' meetings - Facilitating permits with the LARWQCB and the Los Angeles County Flood Control District ("LACFCD") to resolve discharge issues associated with cleanup activities that effect multiple operable units
+- Spearheading the development of a new general discharge permit with the LARWQCB to assure continued operations of water treatment facilities. - Overseeing the operation of remedy projects in the SEMOU through a cooperative agreement with USEPA - Participation in BPOU and SEMOU Principals' meetings - Facilitating permits with the LARWQCB and the Los Angeles County Flood Control District ("LACFCD") to resolve discharge issues associated with cleanup activities that effect multiple operable units

-- Participation in quarterly technical meetings sponsored by the USEPA to discuss remedial activities in the SEMOU, the El Monte Operable Unit ("EMOU") and the Puente Valley Operable Unit ("PVOU") - Participation in public outreach meetings in the EMOU. - Assisted the USEPA and DTSC in developing a long-term plan to guarantee the continued operation of the WNOU remedy and to ensure that the remedy is performing as required by the WNOU IROD.
+- Participation in quarterly technical meetings sponsored by the USEPA to discuss remedial activities in the SEMOU, the El Monte Operable Unit ("EMOU") and the Puente Valley Operable Unit ("PVOU") - Participation in public outreach meetings in the EMOU. - Assisting the USEPA and DTSC in developing a long-term plan to guarantee the continued operation of the WNOU remedy and to ensure that the remedy is performing as required by the WNOU IROD. - Facilitating the development of an alternative end use feasibility study for the PVOU Intermediate Zone remedy with the Puente Basin Water Agency, USEPA, MSGBW and Northrop. - Stakeholder in the advisory group overseeing the transition of the drinking water program from the California Department of Public Health to the SWRCB, now known as the Division of Drinking Water